Swiss withholding tax, what expats need to know, NOV, 120k threshold, March 31 deadline

 Tip: St. Gallen has many expats and students.
 The tax office is used to answering questions.
 Use the hotline if you are unsure.

-At Bovita, all rooms are transparently priced, and we help you find your way quickly in your new city.
+At BoVita, all rooms are transparently priced, and we help you find your way quickly in your new city.
 Whether Aarau, Wohlen or St. Gallen.

 Ready for your new home in Aarau?

-Furnished shared rooms from CHF 620/month – no deposit, immediately available.
+Furnished shared rooms from CHF 620/month, flexible deposit options, quickly available.

-Withholding Tax Quickcheck Pack
+Withholding Tax Quickcheck Pack, Word

 Frequently Asked Questions

-4 questions answered
+5 questions answered

 Withholding tax is a tax deducted directly from salary and mainly applies to foreign employees without a C permit.

-Sources & References
+Sources & Methodology

 Related Articles